KonVas/UnitySC/Unity-simple-project.md

 to study its rich capabilities that would take almost a whole academic program to master it, we will approach it from a sound designer approach where we will be able to communicate with SuperCollider via OSC messages to build interactive audio-visual applications.

-The code is available already provided in this week's folder.
-In the project I have already loaded `extOSC` and started making some sound.
+The project uses `extOSC` to communicate with SuperCollider.
 Let's take it a bit slow and take a look on the OSC implementation inside our script.

 Open [this tutorial](./Unity-SuperCollider.md)